What is an event licence?

 It may not be as catastrophic for managers of one-off events to lose their licences or locations due to their breaking the conditions of their licences.
 However, holding the correct licence and complying with its conditions can still help avoid all sorts of hassles.

-With this in mind, here are 3 golden rules to follow to give you the best possible chance of obtaining the licence you need for your event:
+Here are three golden rules to follow to give you the best possible chance of obtaining the licence you need for your event:

 Rule 1: Be as well-prepared as you can before you even start